Art Conservation for the Midwest — Preserving What Matters

 Rooted in the North Coast, Serving the Midwest and Beyond

-As the region’s only nonprofit art conservation laboratory, we serve Ohio and the greater Great Lakes corridor—Cleveland, Columbus, Cincinnati, Pittsburgh, Indianapolis, and beyond—while also working with clients across the country.
+As the region’s only nonprofit art conservation laboratory, we serve Ohio and the broader Great Lakes corridor—South Bend, Indianapolis, Detroit, Akron, Cincinnati, Columbus, Cleveland, Dayton, Toledo, Youngstown, Pittsburgh, Buffalo, Rochester, Louisville, Kansas City, St. Louis, and beyond—while also working with clients across the country.
 Our team provides on-site assessments when needed, coordinated transport, and clear communication every step of the way.

 “Truly one of the places that actually makes Cleveland 'world class'.
 This location is where great works of art from around the world are sent to be preserved or cleaned or repaired.
 In order to work here, you have to have a double Master's Degree in both art and chemistry.”